helium/HIP/0080-updating-dao-utility-score.md

 In other words, as soon as the IOT subDAO achieves a monthly DC burn of $75,000, its founder’s bonus will become irrelevant.
 If it cannot achieve this burn by 1 August 2027, it will have to succeed or fail on its own merits.

-As was proposed in the discussions leading up to HIP-51, this will ensure that the IOT subDAO has the opportunity to receive a majority share of total HNT emissions as long as other subDAOs are not contributing significant DC burn.
+As was proposed in the discussions leading up to HIP 51, this will ensure that the IOT subDAO has the opportunity to receive a majority share of total HNT emissions as long as other subDAOs are not contributing significant DC burn.

 On the other hand, once Helium Mobile and possibly other service providers begin moving data over Helium 5G, the MOBILE subDAO may quickly begin burning significantly more DC than the notional $75,000/month floor attributed to the IOT subDAO, so the MOBILE subDAO may then be able to capture a larger share of total HNT emissions, while also contributing the greater value to the Helium DAO and thus to HNT itself by virtue of its greater rate of DC burn.
 This in turn will benefit the IOT subDAO as well.

 ## *A* Factor

-As discussed above, HIP-78 eliminates the *A* factor of the DAO Utility Score entirely, replacing the implicit advantage at launch it would grant the IOT subDAO with an explicit guaranteed minimum DC burn factor.
+As discussed above, HIP 80 eliminates the *A* factor of the DAO Utility Score entirely, replacing the implicit advantage at launch it would grant the IOT subDAO with an explicit guaranteed minimum DC burn factor.

 By eliminating the dependence on the number of active Hotspots and the onboarding fees charged by subDAOs, the new Utility Score introduced by HIP-78 greatly simplifies calculations that would otherwise need to be performed by Oracles and/or smart contracts of the Helium DAO.